maim-lain/mythicmanor/walkthrough.md

         - Thanks for the free..

 #### Night:
-- Magic Lake -> Dock -> Look around
 - Esther's room -> Clean the camera (the very small ball in the top left of the screen)
-- Computer
-    - Internet -> GameHub
+- Your computer -> Internet -> GameHub

 #### Late night:
 - Surveillance -> Esther
-- Pornland -> Choose the 2nd video
+- Pornland -> Watch the 2nd video

 <br>
 <br>